jambsik/jambsik-movies/README.md

 # Deploying

 If you will deploy via firebase cli.
-You can edit. firebaserc and [read this guide](https://firebase.google.com/docs/cli/?hl=es-419).
+You can edit firebaserc and [read this guide](https://firebase.google.com/docs/cli/?hl=es-419).

 # Help